 Sheds,toilets and other structures

-Sheds and toilets are probably two of the most useful additions to an allotment, but the decision as to whether these can be built will lie with the landlord.
+Sheds are probably one of the most useful additions to an allotment, but the decision as to whether these can be built will lie with the landlord.
 Please check your tenancy agreement and have a conversation with your landlord.

-- A shed measuring no more than 4.32 square metres (8ft x 6ft) should be sufficient for allotment use.
+- A shed measuring no more than 4.32 square metres (8ft x 6ft) should be sufficient for use on an allotment plot.
 Securing them with a padlock or d-lock is highly recommended, as is chaining up any equipment left inside them.
-(As a member of the National Allotment Society, specialist allotment insurance can be purchased through our partner Shield Total Insurance.
-Click here to find out more.)

 - Adding guttering connected to a water butt is an excellent way of harvesting rain water.